MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 ############################################
 ###      Why did I pick those values?    ###
 ############################################
-# Phrase - helps the user keep these passwords organized in their head.
+# Group - helps the user keep these passwords organized in their head.
 It's repeatable through multiple passwords.
 # Age - random number data, but also, reminds the user to change their password yearly.
 If you try and hash 23 and it doesnt work, hash 22, and it does -- that reminds you to update the hash to this years age.
 # Service - Very important.
 This helps name all the files, is also used in the salt.
 # Username - Should be different for each site.
 Also used for the salt.